christopher-l-ahmed/population-burden-gap/README.md

 # Citation
 If you use this metric or code in your work, please cite: (forthcoming)

-# :muscle:The Easy Way to Use This GitHub Repository
+# :raising_hand:The Easy Way to Use This GitHub Repository
 If you’re newer to GitHub or newer to working with multiple R and Quarto files, this section is for you.
 I’ll walk you through:

 1. The different files in my repository